NCAR/wrf_hydro_docker/wps/Readme.md

 ## Creating the geo_em_d01.nc (geogrid) file
 ### geogrid.exe
-The WPS program `geogrid.exe` is used to create the geo_em_d01.nc, hereafter referred to as the 'geogrid' file.
-The `geogrid.exe` program takes a fortran namelist (`namelist.wps`) and the [WPS geographical input data](http://www2.mmm.ucar.edu/wrf/users/download/get_sources_wps_geog.html) as inputs and creates the geogrid file.
+The WPS program `geogrid.exe` is used to create the `geo_em_d01.nc` file, hereafter referred to as the 'geogrid' file.
+The `geogrid.exe` program takes a Fortran namelist (`namelist.wps`) and the [WPS geographical input data](http://www2.mmm.ucar.edu/wrf/users/download/get_sources_wps_geog.html) as inputs and creates the geogrid file.
 However, the `geogrid.exe.` program requires that WRF and WPS be built according to your system specification, and building WRF and WPS can be difficult on some systems.
 Additionally, much of the functionality of WRF and WPS is not utilized for creating a geogrid file for WRF-Hydro, and many of the options in the `namelist.wps` are not relevant to this process.
 Therefore, we have created a Docker container and Python command line utility to abstract much of the WRF/WPS complexity and simplify the process of creating a geogrid file for WRF-Hydro users.

 We will cover the steps to create the geogrid file using this method in the section 'Usage and invocations'.
 For more non-standard, advanced usage please see the WRF-WPS documentation.